GridGain-Demos/spring-data-training/README.md

 ## 3. Start Ignite Server Node With Spring Boot

-  1. Add the `IgniteConfig` class that returns an instance of Ignite started by Spring Boot:
+  1. Add the `IgniteConfig` class in the `com.gridgain.training.spring` package with the following code.
+This class returns an instance of Ignite started by Spring Boot:

       ```java
       @Configuration